walk the Thames Path

 This is a longish day – designed so that you can arrive in Windsor early the next day.
 You start by walking along the riverbank outside the hotel past the site of Henley Regatta.
 Across the river is Fawley Court, believed by some to be the inspiration for Kenneth Grahame’s Toad Hall.

-You keep following the river, past the beautiful Temple Island with its folly and Hambledon Lock until, three miles into your walk, you leave the river briefly and walk through the estate of Culham Court, another beautiful mansion complete with a deer park full of white deer.
+You keep following the river, past the beautiful Temple Island with its folly and Hambledon Lock until, three miles into your walk, you leave the river briefly and walk through the estate of Culham Court, another beautiful mansion complete with a park full of white deer.

 The Destination